Code-Institute-Submissions/MS2-9/README.md

 # <p align="center">Memory Card Game For All</p>

-A memory card game featuring star war characters in lego form which I found amusing, fun and cute.
+A memory card game featuring images of Star Wars characters in lego form which I found amusing, fun and cute.
 The game is for users of all ages who would like to improve their memory whilst also enjoy looking at the images too.
 The website consists of the main page with beautiful quality photos, pleasing to the eye, inspiring to look at and simple, not too much text, as for myself I don’t like busy looking websites, I like simplicity and beauty.
 As too much information gets confusing, messy